mikenguyen13/data_analysis/_book/30-endogeneity.md

 IV methods even with valid instruments can still have poor sampling properties (finite sample bias, large sampling errors) [@rossi2014even]

-When you have a weak instrument, it's important to report it appropriately [@lee2021valid].
-This problem will be exacerbated if you have multiple instruments.
+When you have a weak instrument, it's important to report it appropriately.
+This problem will be exacerbated if you have multiple instruments [@larcker2010use].

 ##### Lagged dependent variable

 In time series data sets, we can use lagged dependent variable as an instrument because it is not influenced by current shocks.

-Citations for lagged dependent variable in econ [@chetty2013],
+Citations for lagged dependent variable in econ [@chetty2014measuring],

 <br>

-### Internal instrumental variable
+#### Internal instrumental variable

 -   (also known as **instrument free methods**).
 This section is based on Raluca Gui's [guide](https://cran.r-project.org/web/packages/REndo/vignettes/REndo-introduction.pdf)